kedbin/relearn.ing/src/content/journal/entry-003.md

 **The Old Way:** "Coaching is too expensive for me."
 **The New Way:** "I can use AI for accountability and humans for depth."

-Your notes ask a crucial question: *"Is this viable to be delegated to current AI models?"*
+This raises a crucial question: *"Is this viable to be delegated to current AI models?"*

 The financial barrier to human coaching is real, but recent research suggests we are entering an era of "Democratized Elite Performance."